danilobellini/pytest-doctest-custom/README.rst

 dots for nested modules/objects.
 For built-ins like the ``ascii`` function, you can just remove the ``module:`` prefix.

-You can also also use a printer callable that always returns ``None`` but writes its result to some stream/file.
+You can also use a printer callable that always returns ``None`` but writes its result to some stream/file.
 In this case you should use this package ``stdout_proxy``: